junhaoliao/ReCrossy-Road/README.md

 # ReCrossy Road

+Updated April 4, 2019:

+Now you can control the game using keyboard as we added interrupt and PS2 support.

 Please note this repository is shared only for academic purpose.
 Copying others work and any other means of plagiarizing are serious offenses at the University of Toronto.